lbussy/keg-cop/docs/api/index.md

 - **Valid Methods:** {file}`PUT`
 - **Data:** Ignored
 - **Response:** {file}`200 Ok`
 - **Description:** This endpoint will put the controller in calibration mode.
-This mode pauses pour calculations in order to allow a user to measure a pour and calculate pulses per unit.
+This mode pauses pour calculations to allow users to measure a pour and calculate pulses per unit.
 The pulses accumulated will debit upon completion.
 - **Error Message:** Any method other than {file}`PUT` will result in a {file}`405 Method Not Allowed` error.

 #### Clear Calibration Mode